MarkBuffalo/gen-tanakh/README.md

 ## What is this?

-This is a project that allows you to take the Mechon Mamre full Bible works zip contents and parse it into a Tanakh stored in `tanakh.json`
+This is a project that allows you to generate a `Hebrew - English Bible` according to the Masoretic Text and the JPS 1917 Edition, then parse it into a full-scope Tanakh stored in `tanakh.json`.

 ### Some notes

-- This is based on the JPS 1917 Tanakh
+- The `self.order_map` list object is provided for outputting the Tanakh in the correct order if you wish.
 - The contents are already provided in this library, unzipped.
 - The generated Tanakh is already provided in this project.
+- You are free to enrich this content however you deem